jsinger67/parol/docs/Tutorial.md

 ### Understand the data structures generated for our grammar

-As I mentioned above the semantic action `basic` is called at the end of the parse process an its argument `basic` contains the complete basic program in some kind of data structure.
+As I mentioned above the semantic action `basic` is called at the end of the parse process and its argument `basic` contains the complete basic program in some kind of data structure.

 The interesting thing is how this structure is formed.
 And indeed `parol` has analyzed our Basic